equinor/aim-trajectory-picking/docs/About_the_package.md

 - If a trajectory collides with other trajectories, then a list of trajectories close to it is made by appending trajectories with donors and targets close to the relevant trajectory.
 Then the trajectory it collides with is randomly picked from this list, and the collision is appended to a list of collisions.

 In other words, the dataset is realistic in the way that it consists of trajectories imagined to be close to each other in space.
 This is done through donor and targets IDs.
 In addition, there can only be collisions between trajectories close to each other in space, i.e. their donors and targets are fairly close to each other.

+To be able to optimize on an arbitrary key, adding another input argument such as -optimize_on "value"|"risk"

 ## 10 Discussion